Meta-optical Miniscope for Multifunctional Imaging: Results and discussion

 \subsection{Optical performance characterization}

-We first characterized all metalenses on a home-built translatable microscope setup, consisting of an objective lens (Mitutoyo M Plan Apo 10X), a tube lens (Thorlabs TTL200MP), and a camera (ASI2600MM Pro), mounted together on a programmable translation stage (ESP301-3G).
+We first characterized all metalenses on a home-built translatable microscope setup, consisting of a Nikon objective lens (100× magnification, NA = 0.90), a tube lens (Thorlabs TTL200MP), and a camera (ASI2600MM Pro), mounted together on a programmable translation stage (ESP301-3G).
 Light from a supercontinuum laser (SuperK FIANIUM, NKT Photonics) was passed through a tunable filter, providing narrowband illumination at 530 nm, and was then fiber coupled.
 The fiber output was mounted and collimated on a rotation stage (Thorlabs RP03) to produce a collimated beam with a controllable angle of incidence (AOI).
-A schematic diagram of the experimental setup is provided in Figure S2 of the Supporting Information.
+A schematic diagram of the experimental setup is provided in Figure S2.
 This setup allowed us to capture the PSF along a large DOF and FOV.
-Intensity cross-sections along the optical axis and the lateral plane, as well as the relative normalized intensity distribution across a depth of -350 \si{\micro\metre} to 350 \si{\micro\metre} under normal incidence illumination, are shown in Figure \ref{fig2}(b).
+Intensity cross-sections along the optical axis and the lateral plane, as well as the relative normalized intensity distribution across a depth of -350 \si{\micro\metre} to 350 \si{\micro\metre} under normal incidence illumination, are shown in Figure~\ref{fig2}b.
 Here, the DOF is defined as the axial range over which the peak intensity remains above 50$\%$ of its maximum value.
-As designed, the hyperbolic metalens exhibits a short DOF, while the square metalens provides a slightly larger DOF \cite{pu2017nanoapertures} of about 150 \si{\micro\metre}.
-In comparison, the EDOF metalens maintains an extended intensity distribution over an exceptionally large depth range of about 340 \si{\micro\metre}.
+As designed, the refractive lens and hyperbolic metalens exhibit a short DOF, while the square metalens provides a slightly larger DOF \cite{pu2017nanoapertures} of about 142 \si{\micro\metre}.
+In comparison, the EDOF metalens maintains an extended intensity distribution over an exceptionally large depth range of about 266 \si{\micro\metre}.
 We also present the respective PSF cross-sections at sections at $z = 0$~\si{\micro\metre} and $z = 200$~\si{\micro\metre}.
 At the design focal length, all metalenses exhibit a distinct focal spot.
 However, the square metalens and EDOF metalens demonstrate prominent side lobes due to spherical aberration.
-At $z = 200$ \si{\micro\metre}, the EDOF metalens maintains a clear focal spot, whereas no focal spot is observed for the other two.
+At $z = 200$ \si{\micro\metre}, the EDOF metalens maintains a clear focal spot, whereas no distinct focal spot is observed for the other lenses.